Cabane à Sucre Constantin

 A JOURNEY FAR FAR AWAY: Astronaut David Saint-Jacques brought small tubes of maple syrup with him on his voyage into space in 2013.

-A SYMBOL OF SPRING: The sugaring-off season often marks the end of winter and the beginning of spring in Quebec.
+A SYMBOL OF SPRING: The maple season often marks the end of winter and the beginning of spring in Quebec.

 Discover the culture of Québec, enjoy authentic dining and social experiences – it all starts with Terroir et Saveurs du Québec.